vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/3_ABOUT_THE_COMMENTATOR_JAYARATHA.md

 (ii) Resurrection of tradition and

-(iii) Restoration and preservation of the Tantraloka
+(iii) Restoration and preservation of the Tantrāloka

 107